hapijs/hapi/docs/API.md

     - `cache` - if the the route method is 'GET', the route can be configured to use the cache.
 The `cache` options are described in the [**catbox** module documentation](https://github.com/spumko/catbox#policy) with some additions:
         - `mode` - cache location.
 Available values:
-            - `client` - caching is pefromed on the client by sending the HTTP `Cache-Control` header.
+            - `'client'` - caching is pefromed on the client by sending the HTTP `Cache-Control` header.
 This is the default value.
-            - `server` - caching is performed on the server using the cache strategy configured.
+            - `'server'` - caching is performed on the server using the cache strategy configured.
-            - `client+server` - caching it performed on both the client and server.
+            - `'client+server'` - caching it performed on both the client and server.
         - `expiresIn` - relative expiration expressed in the number of milliseconds since the item was saved in the cache.
 Cannot be used together with `expiresAt`.
         - `expiresAt` - time of day expressed in 24h notation using the 'MM:HH' format, at which point all cache records for the route